vstakhov/libucl/README.md

      ....
 };
 ```
-There are two internal macroes provided by UCL:
+There are two internal macros provided by UCL:

 * `include` - read a file `/path/to/file` or an url `http://example.com/file` and include it to the current place of
 UCL configuration;